llama-community/aave-interest-rate-update/README.md

 ### Deploy and Verify

-- `make deploy-contracts` - deploy and verify contracts on mainnet
+- `make deploy-payload` - deploy and verify the payload
 - `make deploy-proposal`- deploy proposal on mainnet

 To confirm the deploy was successful, re-run your test suite but use the newly created contract address.